Dynamic sparse graphs with overlapping communities: Conclusion

 We propose a Bayesian nonparametric model for dynamic evolution of communities in sparse graphs with power-law degree distribution.
 In this way, our work generalizes existing overlapping community models to the sparse and power-law regime and its applicability is demonstrated on a real-world graph.
 Future work could be the inclusion of covariates or an estimation of the number of communities.

-\textbf{Note.} Regarding contributions, AL implemented and applied the code of dMMSB, contributed to our model's code and performed the reuters' data cleaning.
-Everything else was shared equally by XM and FP.
-The authors would like to thank François Caron for the insightful discussions.
+\textbf{Acknowledgements and Contributions} AL implemented and applied the code of dMMSB, contributed to our model's code and performed the reuters' data cleaning.
+Everything else was done equally by XM and FP.
+The authors would like to thank Professors François Caron and Chryssis Georgiou for the insightful discussions.
+XM has received funding from the European Union's Horizon programme under Marie Skłodowska-Curie for the project “DyNeMo”, id 101151781 and from the University of Cyprus, startup grant programme.
+FP has received funding from the Sapienza University of Rome for the project “Bayesian models for sparse networks and applications” grant number RP1241910EF9AF1F.